Is there still a need for an independent real estate website when property listing portals dominate search engine results pages anyway?

 As a real estate broker or agent, you probably have an account on your country’s popular real estate listing websites.

-That means potential customers can find your listings that way.
-They can see a certain property’s details, easily request more information, and even schedule a viewing – but is your profile page enough to build trust?
+That means potential customers can find your properties that way.
+They can see a certain property’s details, easily request more information, and even schedule a viewing – but is your limited profile page enough to build trust?

 Chances are prospects will still run a Google search to learn more about you – the person or entity behind the listing.
 In other words, they’re going to look for your website.